mxstack/mxmake/README.rst

 custom-clean
 ~~~~~~~~~~~~

-A config file read by ``make clean`` to remove additionally things from file
+A config file read by ``make clean`` to remove additionally stuff from file
 system when cleaning up.

 Configuration looks like so: